-The 21 Irrefutable Laws of Leadership
+The 21 Irrefutable Laws of Leadership: An Overview

 1. THE LAW OF THE LID

+Leadership ability determines a person’s level of effectiveness.
 Your level of effectiveness and accomplishments is determined by your level of leadership.
 In fact, leadership has a multiplier effect on success – by raising your leadership ability, you can increase your overall effectiveness many times without increasing your success dedication.

 2. LAW OF INFLUENCE

+The true measure of leadership is influence – nothing more, nothing less.
 Contrary to myths, leadership is not the same as management, entrepreneurship, knowledge, pioneer-ship, or position.
 The proof of leadership is in the followers.

 3. THE LAW OF PROCESS

 Leadership develops daily, not in a day.
 Leadership is like investing – it compounds over time, and you won’t make a fortune overnight.
 Leaders’ abilities to learn, develop and improve their skills set them apart from their followers.
 In the book, Maxwell explains the 5 phases to leadership growth:

 - Phase 1: I don’t know what I don’t know – which is a barrier to growth

 - Phase 2: I know that I need to know – becoming conscious of your ignorance is a first step to knowledge.

 - Phase 3: I know what I don’t know – and have a plan for personal growth

 - Phase 4: I know and grow, and it starts to show – but leadership is still a conscious effort

 - Phase 5: I simply go because of what I know – the ability to lead has become almost automatic.

 4. THE LAW OF NAVIGATION

+Anyone can steer the ship, but it takes a leader to chart the course.
 Good leaders are navigators and set the direction for their team.
 They have a clear vision for their destination, see the entire trip in their minds, understand who and what they need to be successful, and recognize the obstacles in advance.
 The larger the organization, the harder it is to make a mid-course correction, and the more clearly the leader must see ahead.
-[See more details in our full summary.]

 5. THE LAW OF ADDITION